-Despite its diminutive size, the Old City probably contains more incredible sights than many countries do.
+Despite its diminutive size, the Old City probably contains more incredible tourist attractions than many countries do.
 The Dome of the Rock, the Church of the Holy Sepulchre and the Western Wall are just three of the astonishing sites you can expect to delight in.

 Located on the Mount of Olives that looks out over Jerusalem, the Church of all Nations is an important historical site.
 It contains a bedrock upon which Jesus is said to have prayed prior to being arrested.

 While the current church was consecrated in 1652, it actually lies on the foundations of two older churches, with the earliest dating to the 4th century AD.

 The church is named for the many different countries that donated various mosaics and apses to it; each of their coat-of-arms can now be found amidst the designs and religious motifs on show.

 This delightful stone portal is set in Jerusalem’s imposing walls and is one of the main entrances to the Old City.

 Its distinctive L shape helped defenders protect the gate and the sand-colored blocks certainly do look impenetrable.